-A.51 Approximately 20% of neighbourhoods (LSOAs) in Hull & East Yorkshire fell in the top 10% most deprived nationally for the income deprivation (21%), employment deprivation (22%) and education, skills, and training (22%) domain.
-Although this matched the Yorkshire and Humber rate for education, skills and training (22%), a greater proportion of neighbourhoods in the HEY LEP were more deprived in regards to income and employment than in Yorkshire & Humber (16% respectively).
+A.55 Approximately 20% of neighbourhoods (LSOAs) in Hull & East Yorkshire fell in the top 10% most deprived nationally for the income deprivation (21%), employment deprivation (22%) and education, skills, and training (22%) domain.
+Although this matched the Yorkshire and Humber rate for education, skills and training (22%), a greater proportion of neighbourhoods in the HEY region were more deprived in regard to income and employment than in Yorkshire & Humber (16% respectively).

-A.52 At the local level there is a general separation between high levels of deprivation in the City of Kingston upon Hull and the East Riding of Yorkshire across all domains.
-The proportion of neighbourhoods (LSOAs) falling in the top 10% most deprived nationally is approximately 35% higher in the City of Kingston upon Hull than in the East riding of Yorkshire across all domains.
+A.56 At the local level there is a general separation between high levels of deprivation in Kingston upon Hull and the East Riding of Yorkshire across all domains.
+The proportion of neighbourhoods (LSOAs) falling in the top 10% most deprived nationally is approximately 35% higher in Kingston upon Hull than in the East riding of Yorkshire across all domains.